Loading bars simulator - Part two: Simulating the beam and generating waveforms

 Time for some simple maths.

 The eventual video output will be a series of PPM files at a resolution of 384 × 288, intended to be viewed at 50 frames per second.
 This represents the output that would be seen on a television that was adjusted to display as much of the picture as possible, right up to the edge of the active picture area but not including any of the blanking interval.
 In reality, most televisions cropped the picture to varying degrees and not always equally on each side, which means that our output will have a larger border area than would have been typically seen on a domestic television.
-However, to produce this visible picture area accurate we need to consider the dimensions of the full video signal including the blanking periods, as we need to calculate and then discard this part of the signal.
+However, to produce this visible picture area accurately we need to consider the dimensions of the full video signal including the blanking periods, as we need to calculate and then discard this part of the signal.

 Considering the vertical blanking interval, things are fairly straightforward.
 Our 288 visible scanning lines simply come from the last 288 lines of each frame, so lines 0 - 23 are discarded, and lines 24 - 311 form our output.
 Horizontally, we need to consider the length of the horizontal blanking interval with regards to the length of each full scanline.
 Since we are scanning 312 lines, 50 times per second, our line frequency is 15600 Hz.
 The correct frequency for interlaced broadcast television is 625 × 25 = 15625 Hz, which gives a nice round figure of 1/15625 of a second or 64 microseconds per line.
 If we calculate 1/15600, we get a recurring decimal fraction, which is very close to 64.
 We'll use the round figure of 64 microseconds in our calculations for simplicity.